 Peppers, like any other plant-based food, originally came from a naturally growing, undomesticated plant.
 Wild peppers look more like berries than the peppers you’ll find in the supermarket today, and grow only in the New World, with their range spanning from the southern United States through Central and northern South America.

-Not only is it interesting to be able to identify which species your own peppers belong to so that you can know about their origin and growing preferences, but this information becomes crucial if you hope to produce hybrids between your pepper plants, as only some species are able to successfully hybridize with others.
+Not only is it interesting to be able to identify which species your peppers belong to so that you can know about their origin and growing preferences, but this information becomes crucial if you hope to produce hybrids between your pepper plants, as only some species are able to successfully hybridize with others.

 The Latin name for the species is actually a mistake because annuum indicates that the plant is an annual.
-While the plant does in fact survive for only one season when grown outside in a temperate climate, it grows for many years in a row as long as it is not exposed to frost, as is true with all peppers.
+While the plant does in fact survive for only one season when grown outside in a temperate climate, it grows for many years in a row as long as it's not exposed to frost, as is true with all chile peppers.

 This pepper species has a reputation for being quite hot.
 In fact, habaneros and all super hots such as the infamous ghost pepper are members of this species.
 Despite their heat, they can be quite tasty with flavors ranging from citrus like to smoky.

-The most well known frutescens pepper is the tabasco, which is popularly grown and used to make Tabasco sauce.
-Other noteworthy peppers include Thai peppers and the malagueta pepper.
+The most well known frutescens pepper is the tabasco, which is popularly grown and used to make Tabasco® sauce.
+Other noteworthy peppers include Thai peppers, African bird's eye and the malagueta pepper.

 While the other domesticated pepper species can be commonly found in cultivation throughout the Americas, baccatum peppers are mainly only popular in South American countries such as Peru and Brazil.
-These peppers are unique from varieties of other species as they have a notably fruity flavor and pleasant fragrant smell.
+These peppers are unique from varieties of other species as they have a notably citrus or fruity flavor and a pleasant fragrant smell.